-In order to construct this map, we use the stable moduli spaces of pseudoholomorphic discs with $r+s+2$ boundary points, ordered as in Figure \ref{fig:duality}: the marked point on the right corresponds to the input, and on the left to the output.
+In order to construct this map, we use the stable moduli spaces of pseudo-holomorphic discs with $r+s+2$ boundary points, ordered as in Figure \ref{fig:duality}: the marked point on the left arrow corresponds to the input, and that on the right arrow corresponds to the output.